eduardofilo/RG350_adam_image/README.md

 sudo fatlabel /dev/mmcblk0p1 -r
 ```

 If you have a Mac, take a look at the comments in [issue #8](https://github.com/eduardofilo/RG350_adam_image/issues/8) of this repository.
 There are some options provided.
+Another option discussed in some forums is to install the `dosfstools` package (with `brew install dosfstools`), add `/usr/local/sbin` to the PATH, and run the command discussed above for Linux.

 #### ROMs